prachic17/prachic17/README.md

 - 👋 Hi, I’m @prachi
-- 👀 I’m interested in ...
+- 👀 I’m working on Angular12 and Spring Boot
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Backend
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Front End Web Development
-- 📫 How to reach me ...
+- 📫 You can reach me at <a href="chittoraprachi17@gmail.com"> chittoraprachi17@gmail.com 👋 </a>
+- ⚡ Fun Fact - I have a thing for Food😋 and Sunsets🌇

+<h1> Skills</h1>

 <!---